 Bounce is just a short walk to Chinatown and the gay nightlife along Oxford Street.
 Buses to gay-popular Bondi Beach depart from just outside the hostel.

 Why this hotel: Near Oxford Street.
 Modern rooms.
 Popular choice.

-Probably the best “low cost” option for anyone who wants to stay close to the Oxford Street gay scene.
-Travelodge Sydney has 400 modern, self-contained rooms; each features a small kitchenette (microwave, fridge and tea & coffee facilities).
+Each room features a small kitchenette (microwave, fridge and tea & coffee maker).
 Triple rooms are available upon request.
 Charges apply for WiFi.

-The hotel is located about a 5-minute walk from Museum Train Station and 10 minutes from Chinatown and.
-Darling Harbour.
+Located about a 5-minute walk from Museum Train Station and 10 minutes from Chinatown and Darling Harbour.

 Why this hotel: Convenient location.
 Next to Hyde Park.
 Near Oxford Street.